-What boarding actually means in 2026
+What boarding actually means now

 Full boarding, in its traditional sense, is seven nights a week at school.
 Boys and girls come home for exeat weekends (typically two or three a term), half-term, and the end of term.
 Everything else happens at school: homework, sport, weekend trips, Sunday lunch, evenings in the boarding house with the people they live alongside.